kmlawson/japanese-empire-mo3335/policies.md

 Questions for the exam typically will strive to get you to think synthetically, to make observations and comparisons across the themes of the semester, and as such should show an ability to make sharp analytical arguments, combined with the ability to employ a few detailed empirical examples to support these arguments

 The exam uses a modified citation practice for the exam and does not need any footnotes.
 You should not have to do any outside reading for the exam.
 Indeed, doing outside reading beyond works listed show that you have not sufficiently digested our existing material.
 Thus, for citation, you need only indicate the author last name (when only one work by them, a short version of title if there are multiple works by same author) and a page number.
 Quotes should be kept to a very minimum but you should cite where you are taking arguments and ideas from, as in any essay.

+Previous versions of the examination are available, as with most classes at St Andrews, through the online portal for that purpose.